-A parking-aware co-pilot.
-An MCP server that plans a short nearby trip on a given day — somewhere not too far from an anchor point, weather-appropriate, with suitable parking — so you never have to fiddle with Google Maps while driving.
+Your van's co-pilot.
+An MCP server that plans a short nearby trip on a given day — somewhere not too far from work, weather-appropriate, with van-friendly parking — so you never have to fiddle with Google Maps while driving.
+Built by someone who lives in a van and works remotely, tested on real Friday afternoons.

-Nomad Trip Planner takes the question — "where should I go for a couple of hours from here?" — and gives a direct answer with a parkup recommendation, the weather window, sunset time, and a Maps deeplink you can tap once.
+Nomad Max takes the question — "where should I go for a couple of hours from here?" — and gives a direct answer with a parkup recommendation, the weather window, sunset time, and a Maps deeplink you can tap once.
 No scrolling.

 "I've got 90 minutes between calls.
 Somewhere scenic.
 Pick a spot for me."